3 Ways Pets Can Teach Compassion To Children

 You can’t just expect that trust and forgiveness are going to be freely given.
 You have to earn it.

 We also have two rescue cats in our family.
-Our oldest cat, Oliver, was only 8 weeks old when adopting him.
+Our oldest cat, Oliver, was only 8 weeks old when adopting him and had gotten home all of his cat vaccinations.
 At the time, our daughter was about four years old and still learning the concept of “being gentle” with the pets.
 She would vigorously pat their heads or attempt picking them up around their necks or by their legs.
 I of course was always keeping a close eye on her when she was around the animals.
 I was coaching her through picking them up or rubbing them; always reminding her to be gentle.

 As a result, however, Oliver, found her terrifying; and with good reason.
 He was a sweet, cuddly, cute kitten and my daughter was constantly picking him up and kissing him.
 Due to her abrasive nature, he was always running and hiding from her.